Elkton station: Amtrak

 On April 30, 1978, Amtrak began operation of the Chesapeake, a once-daily commuter train between Philadelphia and Washington D.C., which included reopening several closed stations.

 On January 1, 1983, the obligation for Conrail to provide commuter service on rail lines it had taken over in 1976 ended.
 SEPTA Regional Rail took over Philadelphia-area lines, while Amtrak began operating service in Maryland under contract to MARC.
 Now largely redundant to Amtrak intercity and MARC regional service, the Chesapeake was cut on October 30, 1983.
 SEPTA's Wilmington/Newark Line ran as far south as Newark, Delaware, while MARC service ran as far north as Perryville, Maryland.
 Elkton station, the only station in the gap between the two, was abandoned.

 Proposed MARC service

-Elkton is proposed to be revived as a station on an extension of MARC's Penn Line to Newark, Delaware.
+MARC released proposals for future capital improvement from 2026-2041 in 2025.
+This would include upgrades to the Penn Line in incremental phases, including a new stop at Elkton and Bayview in Baltimore, Maryland between 2031 and 2040.
+MARC also proposed that they would establish a pilot service to Wilmington, Delaware, where there would be connections to SEPTA and Amtrak.
+After 2041, there would be potential for peak service to Wilmington every two hours.